Mandy Hager: Biography

 Hager worked for ten years as a tutor and mentor on the Creative Writing Programme at Whitireia New Zealand until the Novel Writing course she taught was disestablished.

-She is married with two children and two grandchildren, and lives on the Kapiti Coast.
+She is married with two children and two grandchildren, and lives on the Kāpiti Coast.
 She is a sister to Nicky Hager, a prominent investigative writer and journalist.

 Awards and prizes

 Many of Mandy Hager’s books have been shortlisted for or won awards.
 She has won the LIANZA Book Award for Young Adult fiction three times, the New Zealand Post Book Award for Young Adult fiction, an Honour award in the Aim Children's Book Awards, Word Weavers Excellence Award (2002), Golden Wings Award (2003) and five Storylines Notable Book Awards.

 Tom’s Story received an Honour Award in the Picture Book category of the 1996 AIM Children’s Book Awards.
 Juno Lucina received a Golden Wings Excellence Award in 2002 and Run for the Trees received a Golden Wings Award in 2003.

 Smashed won the Esther Glen Award in the 2008 LIANZA Book Awards.
 The Crossing won the Young Adult Fiction category of the New Zealand Post Children’s Book Awards in 2010.

 Into the Wilderness was nominated for the Best Young Adult novel in the Sir Julius Vogel Awards in 2011.

 The Nature of Ash won the Young Adult fiction section of the LIANZA Book Awards in 2013 and Dear Vincent won the same section in the LIANZA Book Awards in 2014.
 Singing Home the Whale won both the Young Adult fiction category and the Margaret Mahy Book of the Year in the New Zealand Book Awards for Children and Young Adults in 2015, as well as an IBBY Honour Book in 2016.

 Heloise spent several weeks on the bestseller list and was longlisted for the 2018 Ockham Book Awards.

 She has been the recipient of a number of awards and residencies, including the Beatson Fellowship in 2012, the University of Waikato Writer in Residence in 2015 and the D’Arcy Writer’s Grant in 2017.

 On 7 November 2013, it was announced that Hager had been awarded the 2013 Katherine Mansfield Menton Fellowship.
 The prize provides for a NZD$75,000 award and the opportunity to take up residency for at least six months in Menton, a port town on the French Riviera and is one of New Zealand's most long-standing and prestigious literary awards.

 In 2019, Hager also received the Margaret Mahy Medal and Lecture Award, which acknowledges lifetime achievement and a distinguished contribution to New Zealand’s literature for young people.
 She delivered her lecture, titled “Channelling our greater good", on 31 March 2019.